 Weather & Waterproofing

-Waterproofing in motorcycle jeans is achieved with water-resistant, breathable and washable lining such as cordura.
+Waterproofing is achieved with water-resistant, breathable and washable lining such as cordura.

 A breathable lining also helps avoid the worst of the heat from the engine and when riding long distances in warm weather.

 Many bikers know that after a few days heavy riding and sweating their pants can become quite unbearable!